Tôshûsai Sharaku (active 1794-95)

 |5 aiban, 10 hosoban [all full-length]

-There are also 18 known drawings by Sharaku: 10 double portraits of sumo wrestlers (9 lost in the 1923 Kantô earthquake,
+There are also 18 known drawings attributed to or by Sharaku: 10 double portraits of sumo wrestlers (9 lost in the 1923 Kantô earthquake,

 1 surviving in the former Henri Vever collection), and 8 drawings of actors in the 8th month, 1794 (these were mitate of unstaged